The BHA is hiring a commissioner and a deputy commissioner. Learn more.

 • Interactions with a behavioral health workforce dedicated to the transformation of mental health service delivery practiced with cultural humility.

-In addition to the BHA equity statement above, we encourage you to read the Equity Proclamation shared on May 1, 2022 as a joint effort between the BHA, Mental Health Colorado, Governor Polis, and other state agencies.
+In addition to the equity statement above, BHA has an equity action plan.
+We also encourage you to read the Equity Proclamation shared on May 1, 2022, as a joint effort between BHA, Mental Health Colorado, Governor Polis, and other state agencies.

-The following is intended to provide clarity on the connections and distinctions between the Behavioral Health Administration and Department of Human Services' Office of Behavioral Health.
+The following is intended to provide clarity on the connections and distinctions between the Behavioral Health Administration and Colorado Department of Human Services' Office of Civil and Forensic Mental Health (OCFMH), formerly the Office of Behavioral Health).

-BHA Commissioner Medlock will collaborate closely with Department of Human Services Executive Director Barnes and the OBH and BHA teams to address shared challenges in behavioral health—particularly as they relate to Forensic Services and the Mental Health Institutes.
-Specifically, the BHA will work with Forensic Services and the Mental Health Institutes to:
+The BHA commissioner collaborates closely with the Colorado Department of Human Services to address shared challenges in behavioral health — particularly as they relate to Forensic Services and the Mental Health Institutes.
+Specifically, BHA will work with Forensic Services and the Mental Health Institutes to:

 • Convene and problem solve with Forensic Services and the Mental Health Institutes on reducing barriers to community placement and create opportunities for diversion from forensic services and inpatient psychiatric care.